ahmedaymanllll/ui-ux-roadmap-IEEE/assets/weeks/advaned/Week19.md

 - [Survey](https://www.youtube.com/watch?v=BLAd6fiP-mg)

 ## Tasks:
-Define project objectives and target audience.
+- Define project objectives and target audience.
+- Questions to Ask in the First Meeting with Stakeholders and Their Answers
-Conduct user research (interviews, survey)
+- Conduct user research (interviews, survey)